What others say:

 Successful defence of FtPC serious allegations of serious misconduct of a mental health nurse with ADHD.

 Successful prosecution of a paramotorist for breaches of the Standardised European Rules of the Air (‘SERA’) and breaches of the Air Navigation Order.
 Advised and successfully applied for a restraining order on conviction- the first time the Authority has used these powers

-Permission to appeal granted on written grounds arguing ‘Forum Bar’ under s.19B Extradition Act and Article 5 Framework Decision.
-The requested persons are accused of conspiracy to murder.
+Patman & Another v Slovakia EWHC 3512 (Admin) – extradition appeal on behalf of the requested person arguing ‘Forum Bar’ under s.19B Extradition Act 2003.
+The requested persons were accused of conspiracy to murder.
+See press article: